cloudify-examples/cloudify-environment-setup/README.md

 # Cloudify Environment Setup

-**NOTE: This setup will create the Cloudify Manager.
-If you already have a Cloudify Manager, then this environment setup will create a new one.
-However, please note that it cannot be installed from another manager.**
+**NOTE: This setup will create a Cloudify Manager and then configure it.**
+**The setup will not configure and existing Cloudify Manager installation.**

 _Note: Without bootstrap, deployment should take 5 minutes.
 With bootstrap, up to 40 minutes._